-You will receive an early financial aid award.
-RIT provides an early financial aid package to those who complete the FAFSA.
+Receive an early financial aid award (if you have filed the FAFSA) before making your decision to enroll at RIT.
 The recommended FAFSA filing date is November 1st for Early Decision I and January 1st for Early Decision II.

 Early Decision and Regular Decision applicants at RIT are treated the same in the awarding of scholarships and financial aid.
 Some colleges and universities offer lower awards to Early Decision applicants.

 If the Early Decision applicant changes their mind about Early Decision, they can request to be moved to the Regular Decision plan.
 These students will be reconsidered for admission with applicants in the Regular Decision plan due to space limitations in academic programs.

 RIT's Early Decision Policy

 The college admissions process can be very confusing with a variety of application plans available at colleges across the country.
 Frequently, school counselors, students and parents raise concerns about the implications of the "binding" admission requirements that many private colleges offer.
 One of the first and most important things to know about these Early Decision plans is that they often differ in practice by institution.
 The Early Decision plans at RIT are used each year by hundreds of freshman applicants.

 - Admitted Early Decision applicants will automatically be reviewed for merit-based scholarships and those who file a FAFSA, will be reviewed for need-based financial aid prior to the enrollment deposit deadline.

 - Once you decide to accept RIT’s offer of admission, you should submit your $500 enrollment deposit on or before the deadline to confirm your intention to enroll.
 At this time, you will be expected to withdraw your applications with all other colleges/universities.